lib.attrsets: attribute set functions

 f -

-A function, given a list of attribute names and a value, returns a new value.
+Mapping function which, given an attribute’s path and value, returns a new value.

 -